1950 Cleveland Browns season: Week 3: vs. New York Giants

 Cleveland lost its first game of the season and was shut out for the first time in 62 games against the Giants in Cleveland.
 Unlike the Eagles, the Giants prepared carefully for the Browns and were able to stop the team's potent passing attack.
 After the Browns beat Philadelphia, Giants coach Steve Owen scouted the team and resolved to use an innovative umbrella defense, a formation where the defensive ends were used to cover passes.
 This freed the team's linebackers and safeties to cover passes over the middle of the field.
 The Giants advanced 52 yards on a drive in the first quarter, ending with a touchdown run by Eddie Price.
 The extra point attempt failed, but the six points were enough to win the game as New York's defensive strategy paid dividends.
 Graham had no completions in the first half and threw four interceptions.
 Cleveland had several opportunities to score late in the game, including a drive set up by a good punt return by Dom Moselle that ended with a fumble.
 Graham also missed on passes to Speedie and Horace Gillom in the end zone in the fourth quarter.

+This game remained the only one of Otto Graham's entire 126 game career where he was shutout.